Taking the final steps to becoming a homeowner? About to put money into your own property rather than someone else’s?

 Time to clear things up!
 Here’s a list of utility bills for a house:

 Of course, this isn’t an exhaustive list of the extra costs you’ll be paying as a homeowner.
 From maintenance fees to mortgage payments, there’s a lot for first-time buyers to consider!
+Try not to miss any important steps from your first-time buyer checklist.

 The average cost of running a house

 The average household bills per month in the UK currently sits at £49 for electricity, £48 for gas and £33 for water.
+Can you actually afford to buy and run a home?

 However, this does not necessarily mean this is what you’ll be paying.
 Prices depend on a variety of factors, including: